sql

 AccessREAD_WRITE

-Set the delimiter type: "NORMAL" or "ROW" (default "NORMAL").
+Set the delimiter type: NORMAL or ROW.

 encoding